Groundhog Day (film): Writing

 RITA "He has a good body but he doesn't have to look in the mirror every two minutes."

 PHIL "I have a great body and I never look at it."

 RITA "He's kind and sensitive and gentle and considerate.
 And he's not afraid to cry in front of me."

 PHIL "This is a man we're talking about, right?"

-It was Ramis's version that attracted Murray to the project, though Murray and Ramis immediately clashed over its tone.
+It was Ramis's version that attracted Bill Murray to the project, though Murray and Ramis immediately clashed over its tone.
 Murray wanted to focus on the philosophical elements; Ramis countered that it was meant to be a comedy.
 The studio was happier with Ramis's draft, believing that his changes made it more appealing to audiences.
 Columbia Pictures rehired Rubin to assess the script and provide notes.
 Rubin returned the script with pages of honest and sometimes sarcastic notes.
 In response, Murray recommended fully rehiring Rubin to assist on the script.

 The studio refused to greenlight the project without making explicit why Phil becomes trapped.
 Producer Trevor Albert described a Columbia executive saying, "Why does the day repeat?...
 I like it... but I don't understand why he gets stuck in this loop."
 Rubin had conceived of several causes for the loop, including a jilted lover placing a curse on Phil and a mad scientist's invention malfunctioning.
 Albert and Ramis worked with Rubin to appease the studio, while agreeing to place the scenes too late in the shooting schedule to be filmed—and if forced to shoot it, to simply not include it in the film.